 Is the atmosphere at the Nomad Lounge sensory-friendly?

 Beyond the availability of gluten-free food, the restaurant atmosphere was ideal for our sensory needs.
-The decoration and story behind the lounge is extravagant in a way that only Disney can provide.
+The decoration and story behind the lounge are extravagant in a way that only Disney can provide.
 Our son was enraptured with the tales of travelers who had come before him.

 These questions are designed to inspire conversation with your family, such as “What was your best animal encounter?” or “What was the most memorable food?”

 “Consider the questions around you.
-If you’d like to leave your story behind, and support the work we do to help animals around the world, you can purchase a mini-banner and write your own story.
+If you’d like to leave your story behind and support the work we do to help animals around the world, you can purchase a mini-banner and write your own story.
 We can then hang it over the bar to inspire others.”

 Are there gluten-free cocktails?